Flight Booking Tour Package

 Bhai Dooj | #5 of Famous Festivals

-Akin to Raksha Bandhan, Bhai Dooj is an Indian festival that celebrates the eternal bond between siblings.
+Akin to Raksha Bandhan, Bhai Dooj Festival is an Indian festival that celebrates the eternal bond between siblings.
 Customarily referred to as Tika in some parts of the country, Bhai Phonta, Bhaubeej, or Bhaiya Duj is an extension to Diwali and a prominent festival in India in November.
 Commemorating the sacred relationship of brother and sister, on this auspicious occasion, sisters pray for the well-being of their brothers.
 Sisters apply tilak on their foreheads and tie a Raksha sutra around their wrists in the hope that lord Yama will bless their brothers with a long life.
 The sweet ritual of acknowledging sisters' affection with gifts is also an integral part of the festival.
 Though material things can never substitute for emotions, it’s just a small gesture in return from brothers to their loving and caring sisters.

 6. Chhath Puja